gzagatti/homebrew-tap/README.md

 To navigate from the pdf to the corresponding line in the tex file, `ctrl + click` on the target line in the pdf file.
 Neovim will magically move to the selected line.

+Unfortunately, forward sync is not possible at the moment as Zathura communicates via a DBUS interface with the system.
+This interface does not seem to be available in MacOS.

 ### Copying to clipboard